A Local’s London 4 Days Itinerary: See the Best of London

 National Gallery

-One of my favourite museums in London.
+The National Gallery is one of my favourite museums in London.
 Not only do they have my favourite collection of art (Van Gogh, Monet, Da Vinci), but the whole building is a piece of art for itself.
-Architecture is gorgeous and inside it looks like you stepped into a palace.
+The architecture is gorgeous and inside it looks like you stepped into a palace.

 I still remember the excitement when I first saw Van Gogh’s Sunflowers.
 I highly recommend entering, even if you’re short on time, just pick a few art pieces you’d like to see and go inside because the entrance is free!

-However, if you have more time and would love to learn more in depth about the collection highlights, I definitely recommend a private exclusive guided tour that is suited to your interests also.
+✅ However, if you have more time and would love to learn more in depth about the collection highlights, I definitely recommend this private exclusive guided tour that is suited to your interests also.

 West End